Learn how to view, understand, and act on threat events in the Kandji Web App

 There might be situations where InfoSec teams need to release a threat event for specific files or applications that were mistakenly quarantined, such as a security tool or application used by the organization.
 Releasing a threat event involves adding the item to the Allow list for the associated Avert Library Item.

 The threat event release action will only apply to the Blueprints assigned to the Avert Library Item.
+Releasing a threat will release it from all Mac computers where the threat has been detected.

 On the left-hand navigation bar, navigate to Threats.